Guide to Substance Abuse Rehab & Treatment Programs

 An important aspect of addiction recovery is remaining in a substance abuse treatment program long enough to allow the brain time to heal and for new habits to be formed.
 NIDA recommends that treatment for substance abuse should be at least 90 days long.
 Staying in treatment for an extended amount of time helps to lessen and minimize the instances of relapse as new coping mechanisms and tools are learned and solidified.2

-What Should Be Included in a Substance Abuse Treatment Program?
+What Does a Substance Abuse Treatment Plan Look Like?

 Substance abuse treatment plans typically include the following components:3